Clermont Car Accident Lawyer Here To Protect Your Rights

 If possible, collect the contact information of witnesses and all those involved in the accident.
 It can also be helpful to collect the other drivers’ insurance information.

-Consider working with an Attorney on Our Team
+Consider working with a Clearmont Car Accident Lawyer on Our Team

 A car accident attorney with our firm can protect your interests and offer advice in the event that you later decide to file a lawsuit.
 We can handle your claim or lawsuit, taking the weight of the legal process off of your shoulders.

 Deadlines for taking Legal Action

 If you have been in an accident, make sure that you act as soon as possible so you can file your case before the statute of limitations expires.
 Under Florida Statutes § 95.11, you have two years to file a lawsuit for your losses and injuries.
 Sometimes, this is the best course of action if negotiations with the insurance company fail to reach an agreeable settlement.

 Per Florida Statutes § 95.11(4)(d), you only have two years to file a wrongful death lawsuit.
 If you miss these deadlines, you risk losing your right to take legal action against a liable party.
 We can help you abide by the deadlines as long as you call us as soon as possible.

 Lean on Bogin, Munns & Munns after Your Clermont Accident

 Being involved in any kind of car accident can be a devastating and expensive experience, but we can help you with all aspects of a car accident lawsuit.
 The Clearmont car accident lawyers at Bogin, Munns & Munns can help you discover your legal options.

 For a free case review, call us today at 352-243-8981.